 Science of Ketamine

 I recently came across an intriguing article from NPR that highlights groundbreaking research into how zebrafish respond to ketamine.
-This study may provide valuable clues for understanding human behavior and developing new treatments for depression.
+This study, conducted by researchers at Harvard University and the Howard Hughes Medical Institute Janelia Research Campus, may provide valuable clues for understanding human behavior and developing new treatments for depression.
+Read the full story here.

 Depression affects millions of people worldwide, yet traditional antidepressants often take weeks to produce noticeable effects—and sometimes fail entirely.
 Ketamine, a medication originally used as an anesthetic, has gained attention for its rapid-acting antidepressant properties, sometimes improving symptoms within hours.
 However, its exact mechanism of action has remained unclear—until now.